Enhancing Spatio-Temporal Forecasting with Spatial Neighbourhood Fusion:A Case Study on COVID-19 Mobility in Peru: Method

-\item \textbf{Kernel U-Net (K-U-Net)} \cite{you_kun_2024}: a symmetric encoder–decoder whose blocks wrap custom kernels.
-We use a Linear$\!\!\rightarrow$MLP$\!\!\rightarrow$Transformer hierarchy in the encoder and its mirror in the decoder; skip connections preserve high-resolution context (see Fig.~\ref{fig:pipeline}). \end{itemize}
+We evaluate five representative time-series architectures in this work: \textbf{NLinear} \cite{Zeng_AreTE_2022}, a parameter-efficient baseline built from stacked channel-wise linear layers; \textbf{LSTM} \cite{hochreiter1997long} and \textbf{GRU} \cite{chung2014empirical}, two gated recurrent models that process the sequence sequentially to capture long-range dependencies, implemented as stacked layers over time (either per channel or over concatenated multivariate input) with per-layer complexity $O(L)$; \textbf{PatchTST} \cite{Nie-2023-PatchTST}, which partitions the series into patches of length $L_p{=}4$ and feeds them into a Transformer encoder with overall complexity $O(L/L_p)$; and \textbf{Kernel U-Net (K-U-Net)} \cite{you_kun_2024}, a symmetric encoder–decoder whose blocks wrap custom kernels, using a Linear$\!\!\rightarrow$MLP$\!\!\rightarrow$Transformer hierarchy in the encoder and its mirror in the decoder, with skip connections preserving high-resolution context (see Fig.~\ref{fig:pipeline}).

-\paragraph{\texttt{+spn} variants.} For each backbone we train a vanilla one-channel model and an SPN-enhanced three-channel counterpart, denoted \textit{NLinear+spn}, \textit{PatchTST+spn}, and \textit{K-U-Net+spn}.
-Apart from the input dimension, all hyper-parameters remain unchanged, isolating the gain from spatial fusion.
+\paragraph{\texttt{+spn} Variants.} For each backbone, we train two versions: (i) a vanilla single-channel model, and (ii) an SPN-enhanced three-channel counterpart, denoted \textit{NLinear+spn}, \textit{PatchTST+spn}, \textit{K-U-Net+spn}, \textit{GRU+spn}, and \textit{LSTM+spn}.
+All hyperparameters are kept identical, except for the input dimensionality, so that any observed performance gain can be attributed solely to the spatial fusion mechanism.